Exploring the Diverse Iceland Beaches

 Iceland’s beaches are many and varied.
 A wild coastline and some very striking stretches of sand ring this island nation in the North Atlantic.
 But these are not archetypal white sand beaches for paddling and sunbathing.
 Although there are a few where families can enjoy some summertime splashing.

 On the whole Iceland’s beaches are vivid swathes of volcanic black sand battered by tempestuous ocean waves.
 These are places where you wrap up warm and come to marvel at the elements and the forces of nature.
 There are some golden-hued sands too as well as ice-flecked shores that glint in the sunlight.
 On some, you’ll find seals resting in the shallows, and on others, whales swimming just offshore.
 Read on for our guide to the very best of Iceland beaches.

 The Best Beaches in Iceland

 1. Reynisfjara Beach: The most famous black sand beach in Iceland

-Reynisfjara Beach near the charming south coast town of Vik is probably the most famous black sand beach in Iceland.
+Reynisfjara Beach, on Iceland's South Coast, is probably the most famous of Vik's black sand beaches.
 The drama of its natural setting has inspired many music videos and artistic photoshoots.
 Its stark beauty stems from a combination of its ample swathe of black sand and other geological features.

 One word of warning if you do visit the beach is to always keep a watchful eye on the ocean.
 Even if it looks relatively calm you should stay well away from the shoreline.
 There is a phenomenon called a sneaker wave at play here.
 It is a sudden surging wave that can rise up several meters higher than the rest without warning.
 So make sure that you keep everyone well clear of the water at all times.
 You are best to avoid an impromptu dip in the icy North Atlantic.